twistlock/sample-code/opa-rego-policies/README.md

 Admission controller policies are evaluated at the moment apps are put in production.

 Here we show examples of policies written in JSON, and the equivalent policies written in Rego.
-They're designed to do the same thing, just at different points.
+They're designed to do the same thing, just at different points in the app lifecycle.

 The policies are:

-* Deny specific container images.images.
+* Deny specific container images.
-* Deny exposing specific container ports (for example, deny all apps that open port 80 for unsecured HTTP traffic).
+* Deny containers from exposing specific ports (for example, deny all apps that open port 80 for unsecured HTTP traffic).
 * Deny privileged pods.
-* Deny namespace creation.
+* Deny namespaces from being created.